lsst-it/ittn-024/index.rst

-Them.
-Imagen with connections in the sector considered as Villa Pachon project.

-The previous imagen shows the finished Villa Pachon project and with Their respective fiber optics.

-At this time, project is under contruction and we project thas is should en like this in the drawing.
+The image below illustrates the sector considered as the "Villa Pachon project", it also shows what the project will look like in the future once its finished and all fiber optic connections setup and installed.

 Villa Pachon Image